 "Now exegetical and theological treasures from Reformation-era commentators will be at our fingertips, providing new insights from old sources to give light for the present and future.
 This series is a gift to scholars and to the church; a wonderful resource to enhance our study of the written Word of God for generations to come!"

 —Donald K. McKim, Westminster/John Knox Press

-AT A GLANCE ▶︎ Introductory ▶︎ Entire Bible ▶︎ NIV or NRSV (new volumes), RSV (older volumes) ▶︎ Look Inside
+AT A GLANCE ▶︎ Introductory ▶︎ Entire Old Testament ▶︎ NIV or NRSV (new volumes), RSV (older volumes) ▶︎ Look Inside

-The Tyndale Commentaries offer clear, reliable, and relevant explanations of every book of the Bible.
-Each of the twenty-seven Old Testament volumes and twenty New Testament volumes are designed to assist your study of the Bible, uncovering its meaning and message for today.
+The Tyndale Old Testament Commentaries offer clear, reliable, and relevant explanations of every book of the Old Testament.
+Each of the twenty-seven volumes are designed to assist your study of the Bible, uncovering its meaning and message for today.
 Written by some of the world's most distinguished evangelical scholars, these introductory commentaries are designed to help readers understand both what the Bible says and how we can apply it.
 If you're looking to try a commentary for the first time, the Tyndale series is a great place to start.